ScamsNOW!

 The Role of Psychological Vulnerabilities

-Scam victims are not inherently weak-minded (naive or gullible;) rather, they are often facing significant psychological vulnerabilities.
+Scam victims are not inherently weak-minded (naive or gullible); rather, they are often facing significant psychological vulnerabilities.
 Loneliness, financial stress, lack of self-esteem, and a desire for quick solutions to their problems can all contribute to the susceptibility of falling for scams.
 Scammers identify and exploit these vulnerabilities, presenting themselves as benevolent guides ready to lead their victims toward a better life.
+See more about vulnerabilities here.

 The Fantasy of “Too Good to Be True”

-Scams often promise unattainable love and relationships, rewards, such as guaranteed high returns on investments, miraculous weight loss products, or instant fame and success, etc. etc. etc. These promises feed into the fantasy of “too good to be true,” triggering a sense of (hormonal & neurotransmitter) euphoria that blurs rational judgment.
+Scams often promise unattainable love and relationships, rewards such as guaranteed high returns on investments, miraculous weight loss products, or instant fame and success, etc., etc., etc. These promises feed into the fantasy of “too good to be true,” triggering a sense of (hormonal & neurotransmitter) euphoria that blurs rational judgment.
 Victims, entranced by the prospect of realizing their deepest desires, willingly suspend skepticism and embrace the illusion.

 Magical Thinking and Cognitive Biases